 Questions & Comments

 If you have any questions or comments about this article on getting a free smoke detector from the fire service, please leave them below.
-If you find any mistakes or any incorrect links to the above fire services, please also let us know and we will rectify them ASAP.
+If you find any mistakes or any incorrect links to the above fire services, please also let me know and I will rectify them ASAP.

 Stay Safe.
 Stay Secure.